Contents

 Heat Loss in Cold Seasons.

-In winter, heat got during the day is lost at night through the skylight.
-One research study shows that during the night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
-That suggests that skylights lose near to 40% more heat than windows.
+In winter season, heat acquired throughout the day is lost in the evening through the skylight.
+One study reveals that at night, a skylight loses 32.4 BTU per hour, per square foot, compared to windows’ heat loss of 20.2 BTU per hour, per square foot.
+That implies that skylights lose near 40% more heat than windows.

-The majority of standard-sized skylights cost $150 to $3,500.
-The larger the skylight, the greater the price.
-If your roof opening does not fit one of the below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest standard option on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the higher the price.
+If your roof opening does not fit among the below sizes, expect to pay a minimum of 25% more for the system than the next-closest requirement alternative on this list.

 16-by-16 inches$ 150– $600.